-\boldparagraph{Camera tracking.} We estimate initial relative camera poses between frames of the same bullet time using the recently introduced VGGT~\cite{vggt} transformer.
-Since VGGT-predicted depth is inaccurate, we estimate state-of-the-art monocular depth from MoGe~\cite{moge} and align it to VGGT depth.
+\boldparagraph{Camera tracking.} We estimate the initial relative camera poses between frames of the same bullet time using the recently introduced VGGT model~\citep{vggt}.
+Since the predicted depth of VGGT is inaccurate, we estimate the state-of-the-art monocular depth of MoGe~\citep{moge} and align it to VGGT depth.
 As MoGe/VGGT depths are not metric, we estimate a single scaling factor to align them to the current 4D reconstruction by minimizing the depth and RGB reprojection error in the covisible regions, producing final depth estimates $\{D_k\}_{k=1}^K$.
 At this stage, the camera poses of generated views are roughly aligned to the current scene reconstruction, but the alignment is not yet pixel-perfect, which is crucial for the following scene augmentation.
-To achieve pixel-perfect alignment, we leverage the Gaussian Splatting SLAM method SplaTAM~\cite{splatam} for accurate camera tracking.
-Camera intrinsics for the generated cameras are assumed to be equal to the estimated intrinsics of the original monocular video.
+To achieve pixel-perfect alignment, we leverage the Gaussian SLAM method SplaTAM~\citep{splatam} for accurate camera tracking.
+The camera intrinsics for the generated cameras are assumed to be equal to the estimated intrinsics of the original monocular video.
 Extrinsics $\mat{E}_k\in \mathbb{R}^{4\times4}$ for generated views $G_k^t$ are initialized to the scale-aligned VGGT estimates.
-Then, the scene is rendered using the rendering function $\mathcal{R}(\mat{E}_k)$ producing RGB images $\mathcal{R}_I(\mat{E}_k)$ and depth images $\mathcal{R}_D(\mat{E}_k)$.
+The scene is then rendered using the rendering function $\mathcal{R}(\mat{E}_k)$ that produces RGB images $\mathcal{R}_I(\mat{E}_k)$ and depth images $\mathcal{R}_D(\mat{E}_k)$.
 Additionally, we render silhouettes $\mathcal{R}_S(\mat{E}_k)$ by accumulating Gaussian densities along the ray, which are used to define visibility masks as $V_k = \mathcal{R}_S(\mat{E}_k) > 0.99$.